-Camp Sequoia is very fortunate to have the Perkiomen School Dining Staff managing our food service.
-The Perkiomen School dining service offers a wide array of healthy food options at each meal.
-The dining staff serves over 300 students during the academic year and are well educated about the dietary needs for children with a wide variety of food allergies/sensitivities.
+Camp Sequoia is very fortunate to have the Solebury School Dining Staff managing our food service.
+The Solebury School dining service offers a wide array of food options at each meal.
+The dining staff serves over 200 students during the academic year and are well educated regarding dietary needs for children with a wide variety of food allergies/sensitivities.
 The Dining Staff will have a list of our campers who have food allergies/sensitivities.

-Meals are served buffet style with The Perkiomen School staff serving.
-Each lunch and dinner there is a deli bar where campers can have sandwiches made for them as well as a salad bar and pasta bar.
+Meals are served buffet style with The Solebury School staff serving.
 We also have a policy for all meals that campers must drink at least one cup of water to aid in hydration before they have juice.

 Our staff sits amongst the campers during all meals and monitors each camper's food intake during meals.
-We are happy to discuss any concerns you have in regards to your child's diet at camp as we want you to feel comfortable knowing that we are watching out for them as closely as you would at home.
+We are happy to discuss any concerns you have regarding your child's diet at camp as we want you to feel comfortable knowing that we are watching out for them as closely as you would at home.

-Sodas are not served at camp and campers are not permitted to use the soda machines on campus.
+Sodas are not served at camp beyond special occasions and campers are not permitted to use the soda machines on campus.
 While we do allow campers to purchase 1 soda while on trips, we are happy to limit their purchasing of soda, etc. at your request.

-We have found that many campers are more open to trying new foods at camp than at home and we encourage them to try new foods, eat vegetables and salads, etc. That being said we do want to be clear that overnight camp is not a place to get into power struggles over food with campers thus we will not force campers to eat anything they don't want.
+We have found that many campers are more open to trying new foods at camp than at home and we encourage them to try new foods, eat vegetables and salads, etc. That being said, we do want to be clear that overnight camp is not a place to get into power struggles over food with campers.
+We will not force campers to eat anything they don't want.